Paragliding in Armenia

+This article discusses the sport of paragliding in Armenia.

 History

 First flights were held by the members of “Small Aviation Club of Armenia” in 1996.
 Armenian Paragliding Sport Federation was founded in 2008.
 Paragliding has been taking up popularity in Armenia since then.

-Currently AVIS club and Sky club are most active.
+Currently AERO CLUB Armenia and Sky club are most active.

 In 2015 and 2016 Russian Open Cup was carried out in Armenia and qualified as pre-world cup competition.

 Armenian pilots often keep in touch via their Facebook group.

 Weather

 Country has favorable landscape and weather conditions for both cross-country and tandem flights.
-With some 300 sunny days per year and divers micro-climate regions tourists have good chances to catch good flyable weather conditions.
+With some 300 sunny days per year and diverse micro-climate regions tourists have good chances to catch good flyable weather conditions.

 Flying season in Armenia is quite long with most flights being taken between May and November.